Gyms and Fitness in Monaco: Where to Work Out

 Monaco's luxury hotels generally offer well-equipped fitness centres for their guests, and some allow non-guest access for a fee:

-- Hôtel de Paris Monte-Carlo: Fitness centre accessible via the Thermes Marins Monte-Carlo spa
+- Hotel de Paris Monte-Carlo: Fitness centre accessible via Thermes Marins Monte-Carlo through an underground passage connecting the buildings.

-- Fairmont Monte Carlo: Rooftop gym with sea views, plus a rooftop pool.
-Fitness centre access is complimentary for hotel guests
+- Fairmont Monte Carlo: Rooftop gym with sea views, plus a heated rooftop pool.
+Fitness centre access is complimentary for hotel guests.

-- Monte-Carlo Bay Hotel & Resort: Fitness centre and spa with indoor pool
+- Monte-Carlo Bay Hotel and Resort: Fitness centre and spa with an indoor lagoon-style pool.

-- Méridien Beach Plaza: Fitness room and direct beach access
+- Le Meridien Beach Plaza: Fitness room and direct beach access.

 Day passes at hotel gyms typically cost between 30 and 80 euros, depending on the hotel and included amenities.